offbyone/goose/documentation/docs/guides/share-goose-sessions.md

         You can edit the `instructions` and `activities` fields.
 Instructions can be edited to add context that isn't in the session that you are creating the shared Agent from.
 You can also add additional activites such as "Please ask users for their zipcode so you can provide their local weather forecast."

-        Send the file to the Goose CLI user that wants to start a shared session.
+        Send the file to the Goose CLI user that wants to start a shared Agent.
 For more information about the `recipe` prompt completion command, see the [recipe](/docs/guides/goose-cli-commands#recipe) CLI prompt.
     </TabItem>
     <TabItem value="ui" label="Goose Desktop">

-        To share a session at any time,
+        To share an Agent at any time,
         1. click the three dots in the top-right corner of the application
         1. select **Make Agent from this session** from the dropdown menu.

-        Goose will create a shareable version of your session and show you a dialog with:
+        Goose will create a shareable version of your Agent and show you a dialog with:
         * A shareable URL
         * Instructions for the new agent
         * Example activities the agent can help with